Year 2 2025 - 2026

 Geography

-In Autumn 1 we will be focusing on Geography.
 In fieldwork we will be learning about the local area, and name and locate key landmarks.
 We will learn to recognise a natural environment and describe it using key vocabulary.
 Make observations about, and describe, the local area and its physical and human geography.
 The children will follow a route on a map and use simple compass directions (North, South, East, West).

 History